xirdev/docs-api/data-service.md

 TEST: data delete path
 ```

-On deleting the all keys in the path itself disappears.
+_Note: Paths are not stored indepently of keys, except for the \_ns service.
+Therefore if you delete all keys in path the path itself is removed._

 ### Get a Value